 In her work the viewer gets drawn into layers of luminous colours and rich textures that are inherent in encaustic medium.
 This fifty-year journey to become a painter in encaustic brings us enthralling emotional work by Marion Meyers.

-If you would like to arrange a tour of Nancy's studio, purchase a piece of Marion's work, or request a commission piece, contact Marion directly through her website, by email, or by giving her a call.
+If you would like to purchase a piece of Marion's work, or request a commission piece, contact Marion directly through her website, by email, or by giving her a call.